pzq123456/EVChargerSite/data.md

 ### 1.1 Data Description
 - **For** the US, we collected the location data of 46,548 EVCSs (with a sample rate of 87.02%) from the Alternative Fuels Data Center;
 - **For** China, we collected the location data of 73,114 EVCSs (with a sample rate of 65.64%) from the AMAP, one of the largest online mapping service providers in China.
-- **For** Europe, we collected the location data of 317,528 recharging points (with a sample rate of 49.65%) from the European Alternative Fuels Observatory.
-These recharging points can be further grouped into 95,133 EVCSs according to the field of “evse_uid” in the dataset.
+- **For** Europe, we collected the location data of 317,528 recharging points (with a sample rate of 48.78%) from the European Alternative Fuels Observatory.
+These recharging points can be further grouped into 95,133 EVCSs according to the fields of “location_unique_id” and “location_country” in the dataset.

 ### 1.2 Sample Data Download